OpenTutor: a modular AI homeschool platform, leveraging a GitHub curriculum, an AI tutor, and a Discord classroom.

 The repo is split by function

-open-tutor/ assignments/ resources/ students/ teachers/ .github/workflows/
+learning-center/ assignments/ resources/ students/ teachers/ .github/workflows/

 Teacher Layer